trebol-ecommerce/trebol-backend-monolith/README.md

 Most common environment settings such as the server port and the connection details for the database are present in the default configuration profile in `/src/main/resources/application.properties`.
 You may edit that file if you want to try the application ASAP.
 However, I recommend to copy-paste it to a new file and append a suffix to its name, e.g. `application-dev.properties`, so to keep profiles depending on the environment you're gonna use it on.

-Some core features remain hard-coded in the `cl.blm.trebol.store.config` package.
+Some core features remain hard-coded in the `org.trebol.store.config` package.
 This is expected to change in future releases.

 ## Use